morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * You can create a custom metric based on the pattern in logs, such as finding 404 error.
 * Metric filter is on the log group level

+## Exporting CloudWatch logs to S3

+AWS console> select a log group> Action> Export data to S3 >

+If you want to automate the process:

+EventBridge> Cronejob> Invoke Lambda function to call the api above.

+Drawback: may have delay depending the crone job interval

+We also use CloudWatch log subscription to get the log delivery to S3 a bit quickly, but also more expensive.